 I've made an argument for why you should watch The Clone Wars, but actually watching it is another thing.
 With 121 episodes, many of them filler, some of them oddly out of order, there's a certain art to getting the best out of your Clone Wars experience.
 Here's my list of the essential episodes you should be watching, neatly sorted into chronological order and cut down to only 66 episodes and a movie.

-This story originally appeared in January 2018, and has been retimed following the revival of Clone Wars for one final season.
+This story originally appeared in January 2018, and has been retimed following the launch of Disney+ in Australia.

 The Clone Wars theatrical release

 The movie tells the story of Ahsoka becoming an unwilling Anakin's padawan — while the plot itself is nothing groundbreaking, it's a good start to the relationship between the two.
 It's the only one that's not on Netflix, so it's worth hunting down first.

 S3E01: Clone Cadets

 The first episode of season 3, Clone Cadets introduces a handful of the clones that we follow through the series, all the way through to Season 6.
 Seeing as they all essentially look the same, it's good to get a feel for them early.

 S1E09: Cloak of Darkness